ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

     pressure_data.append(pressure)
 ```

 Note that we must first create an empty list to store our pressure data in.
 We also have to make sure to create it outside of the `with` block, in case we want to use it later on.
-In the for loop we do the folliwing for every line:
+In the for loop we do the following for every line:

 ##### 1. Split the line up from one long string into a list of items in the row.
 ##### 2. Extract the item at position 6.
 (The pressure reading)